Part IV

 When commerce listens to the elements, it returns to lawfulness.

-When skin is treated as land, care becomes covenant, not consumption.
+When skin is treated as land, care becomes covenant.

 You are their continuation.